growingpenguin/growingpenguin.github.io/_posts/2024-01-06-Isaac_ROS_Nvblox_Test.md

 -Whenever an object enters freespace, it is identified as dynamic and then integrated into the dynamic occupancy layer, similar to the human reconstruction pipeline described above. <br/>
 This enables the pipeline to separately reconstruct humans (or other specific objects that the DNN was trained for) and all moving objects regardless of their class or category <br/>
 ![Nvblox2-2](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/315edd09-99f1-40c9-90ef-652e7d2b961b) <br/>
+### Tutorial Walkthrough
+Before continuing this example, you must have successfully completed the [Static Reconstruction](https://nvidia-isaac-ros.github.io/concepts/scene_reconstruction/nvblox/tutorials/tutorial_realsense.html) in Isaac Sim <br/>
+=> Successfully Completed <br/>
+(1)Open the Isaac Sim terminal and export the necessary environment variables as explained in steps 2-3 of the Isaac Sim Setup Guide <br/>
+(1)-1 Follow the Running Native ROS instructions to ensure that ROS 2 and the required packages are installed to successfully enable the ROS 2 Bridge in Omniverse Isaac Sim <br/>
+=> Completed <br/>
+(1)-2 Follow the instructions to launch Isaac Sim App Selector window <br/>
+=> Completed <br/>
+(2)Start the simulation by running the following command in the terminal <br/>
 (3)In another terminal, run the ROS Docker container using the run_dev.sh script: <br/>
 ![Nvblox2-10](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/acb6da70-9867-496f-8a88-e79832acdd88) <br/>
 (4)Inside the container, install isaac_ros_visual_slam <br/>